Jim Smith – Chairperson

 Artistic Director, Native Earth Performing Arts

-Keith Barker is a Métis artist from Northwestern Ontario and the Artistic Director of Native Earth Performing Arts.
+Keith Barker is a member of the Metis Nation of Ontario and was raised in Northwestern Ontario.
+He is the Artistic Director of Native Earth Performing Arts.
 He is a graduate of the George Brown Theatre School and worked as a Theatre Program Officer at the Canada Council for the Arts.
 He is a recipient of a Dora Mavor Moore Award for Outstanding New Play, a SAT Award for Excellence in Playwriting, and a Yukon Arts Audience Award for Best Art for Social Change.
 His play This is How We Got Here was a 2018 Finalist for the Governor General Award for Drama.
 Keith is the Co-General Manager of his Arts League Hockey team, The Friendly Giants, and is a below average player.

 Director of Programming, Place des Arts

 Clothilde Cardinal is the Head of Programming Section at Place des Arts (Montréal, Canada) since 2014, a state society of the Government of Quebec.
 She has been active in the arts milieu for over the past 30 years in art managing and international artistic organizations like Danse Danse (2000-2015), Théâtre UBU and Festival TransAmériques (FTA).
 She sat on several Board of Directors in the culture and the social fields and participates frequently on consultative committees and conferences.
 She created in 1996 the still active professional annual meeting point “Fenêtres de la création théâtrale” at Théâtre de la Ville in Longueuil.
 She curated outdoor and indoor events including international regional focused events at Place des Arts.
 Clothilde was appointed « Chevalier de l’Ordre des Arts et des Lettres » by the French Government in 2016.